Functional Test Automation: Why And How To Do It

 • Incomplete requirements.
 When starting to automate functional tests, teams often encounter the problem of lacking requirements and proper documentation, which leads to spending extra time formulating the guidelines.

 • High initial costs.
 Even though automation is known to save money in the long run by automating repetitive tasks, many test automation projects start out as expensive.
-Doing automated testing takes setting up the automated functional testing process, especially when paid tools or additional hiring decisions are involved, which means automated functional testing requires extra resources.
+Doing automated testing takes setting up the functional automation testing process, especially when paid tools or additional hiring decisions are involved, which means automation functional testing requires extra resources.

 Functional test automation is by no means a universal problem solver or a one-size-fits-all solution.
 Test maintenance takes time and effort, automated test scripts are not always powerful, and don’t deal well with certain types of testing like usability or user interface testing, which usually cannot be automated.
 Moreover, functional automated testing doesn’t always search for bugs effectively – these are the biggest complaints about it.